verbb/gift-voucher/docs/get-started/configuration.md

 - `attachPdfToEmails` - A collection of Commerce Email UIDs that Gift Voucher should automatically attach the voucher PDF to.

 #### `attachPdfToEmails`
 To populate the `attachPdfToEmails` setting, you'll need the UIDs of Commerce Emails.
 To determine these, create your Commerce emails, then look up the `commerce_emails` table in your database.
-Use the values in the `uid` column in an array, passing `true/false` as to whether the PDF should be attached to the email.
+Use the values in the `uid` column in an array, passing `true/false` for whether the PDF should be attached to the email.
 For example:

 ```php
 'attachPdfToEmails' => [